berbenj/qu2s-1/doc/software requirement specification.md

 - MacOS
 - IOS
 ## 8 Preliminary Schedule and Budget
-- there is no budget, only the amount `the_dev` can spend on it
+- there is no budget, only the amount `7g94` can spend on it
 - the first estimate that the 80% of the project should be finished before `1k8`
 - proper schedule TBD (to be determined)
 - continuous development, new development always available to public